What is Flexible Child Care Assistance?

 If you satisfy the conditions for Flexible Childcare Assistance, then you can receive up to:

-This is capped at $150 a week (for five or more children) and you can receive the subsidy for up to 26 weeks from when your Sole Parent Support or Jobseeker Support benefit is first cancelled.
+This is capped at $150 a week and you can receive the subsidy for up to 26 weeks from when your Sole Parent Support or Jobseeker Support benefit is first cancelled.

-And the good news is that those receiving Flexible Childcare Assistance can still apply for the Out of School Care and Recreation (OSCAR) Subsidy or Childcare Subsidy to help pay for child care programmes when they are open.
+The good news is that those receiving Flexible Childcare Assistance can still apply for the Out of School Care and Recreation (OSCAR) Subsidy or Childcare Subsidy to help pay for child care when child care programmes are available to them.

 These subsidies make before and after school care, school holiday programmes and approved early learning programmes (like kindergarten and home-based care) more affordable.